lukebreezee/issue-tracker/README.md

   - React & Redux
   - Node.js & Express
   - MongoDB & Mongoose
-  - JavaScript, not TypeScript (If I could do it over, I would probably use TypeScript)
+  - JavaScript (If I could do it over, I would probably use TypeScript)

 Description: